rreece/markdown-memo/03-basics.md

 [Lorem ipsum](https://en.wikipedia.org/wiki/Lorem_ipsum)

-When referring to labeled sections/figures/tables, you do not include the literal word "Section", "Figure", etc., which will be included for you, but for equations you do.
+When referring to labeled sections/figures/tables, you do not include the literal word "Section", "Figure", or "Table", which will be included for you, *but for equations you do* (tell me otherwise?).
+These prefixes are configurable in the `meta.yaml` file.

 Refer to labeled things like this: